Setareh Law

 - Confirmed rabies: If your dog tests positive for rabies, euthanasia is mandatory due to public health concerns.

-- Severe or multiple attacks: Dogs that have caused serious injury or death, particularly with a history of previous attacks, may face euthanasia proceedings.
+- Severe or multiple attacks: Dogs that have caused serious injury or wrongful death, particularly with a history of previous attacks, may face euthanasia proceedings.

 - “Dangerous” or “vicious” dog designation: After a hearing process, dogs determined to be “dangerous” or “vicious” under California law that continue aggressive behavior despite restrictions may eventually face euthanasia orders.